Kin-kay/TWGuide.github.io/index.md

   Clear Notifications clears all current notifications, even those that are <i>currently</i> pending.
 This is more used if you need to clear a build up of T.W. requests.

   <h3>TW Settings</h3>
-  A collection of settings for T.W.
-[ReadMore](https://github.com/Kin-kay/TWGuide.github.io/edit/main/index.md#tw-settings-1)
+  A collection of settings for T.W. <a href="https://github.com/Kin-kay/TWGuide.github.io/edit/main/index.md#tw-settings-1">ReadMore</a>

   <h3>Status and ETC</h3>
-  A collection of settings refering to your T.W. status and other information.
-[ReadMore](https://github.com/Kin-kay/TWGuide.github.io/edit/main/index.md#status-and-etc-1)
+  A collection of settings refering to your T.W. status and other information. <a href="https://github.com/Kin-kay/TWGuide.github.io/edit/main/index.md#status-and-etc-1">ReadMore</a>

   <h3>Gag Pets</h3>
   This toggle will attempt to gag <i>ALL</i> pets leashed. <i>This will fail if pet does not have force mute allowed.</i>